lukaspfitscher/hydrogen-space-elevator/README.md

-a ballone in a balloon for hydrogen. will this decrease diffusion?
+A ballone in a balloon for hydrogen. will this decrease diffusion?